ByteVikCode/jokes-generator/README.md

 # jokes-generator
-Robot Jokes Generator 🤖😂
+Jokes Generator 🤖😂
-This is a fun Robot Jokes Generator web app that displays random jokes using the icanhazdadjoke API.
+This is a fun Jokes Generator web app that displays random jokes using the icanhazdadjoke API.
 The UI features a sleek, modern design with smooth animations, a Baymax-themed background, and an interactive chat-style message box.

 ✨ Features:
 ✅ Animated UI: Smooth fade-in effects and interactive elements